Mike-Kolikidis/ScormPlayer/Readme.md

 This is a proxy that serves scorm packages stored in Google Cloud Storage.

-Some files are redirected to their signed url, while others are served directly i.e. the proxy downloads the file as a string and writes the contents in the html response.
+Some of the requests for package files are redirected to their signed url, while others are served directly i.e. the proxy downloads the file as a string and writes the contents in the html response.

 Requests served by the proxy must either:
  * navigate to `index.php` and contain querystring parameters: